posted December 21, 2021

 Seasoned Garlic Butter

-- Preheat your grill or smoker to 225 degrees F for indirect cooking.
+- Preheat.
+Preheat your grill to 225 degrees F for indirect cooking.

-- Make sure all of your crab legs are split and free of shell fragments.
-Set them split side up on a baking sheet.
+- Split the legs.
+Split your crab legs by cutting them lengthwise using a pair of sharp kitchen shears.
+Remove any shell fragments.
+Set the legs split side up on a baking sheet.

-- Place the split crab legs on the grill grates, shell side down.
-Close the lid and grill/smoke for 25-30 minutes or until the crab is heated through.
+- Grill.
+Place the split crab legs on the grill grates, shell side down.
+Close the lid and cook for 25-30 minutes or until the crab is heated through.

-- Serve immediately with more of the hot, melted seasoned butter and fresh lemon wedges.
+- Enjoy.
+Serve immediately with more of the hot, melted seasoned butter and fresh lemon wedges.